PHPExpertsInc/SimpleDTO/README.md

  ✔ Every property is nullable with permissive mode
  ✔ Can be serialized
  ✔ Can be unserialized
+ ✔ Extra validation can be added

 PHPExperts\SimpleDTO\NestedDTO
  ✔ Will construct nested DTOs
+ ✔ Can construct arrays of nested DTOs
  ✔ Will convert arrays into the appropriate Nested DTOs
  ✔ Will convert stdClasses into the appropriate Nested DTOs
  ✔ Nested DTOs use Loose typing